 - Stable design must be in accordance with NSW Agriculture (1996) Animal Welfare Code of Practice - The Care and Management of Horses in Riding Centres and Boarding Stables (Refer Appendix 2). - 2.
 In accordance with the Local Government Act (Orders) Regulation 1999 the:

-Stable floor must be paved with concrete or mineral asphalt or other equally impervious material Stable floors must be properly graded to drain accommodation on the site.
+Stable floor must be paved with concrete or mineral asphalt or other equally impervious material Stable floors must be properly graded to drain

 Horse yards must be enclosed to prevent the escape of horses.